DivanteLtd/salesforce-cc-graphql-bridge/CONTRIBUTING.md

 Our sprints run for about two weeks.
 In that period of time, we typically review all pull requests, give feedback, and merge the requests (depending on our current sprint priorities).

-## sfcc-sample-apps Team Members

-To speed up the process of reviewing and merging your pull request, grant the following team members access to your fork:

-  * SFRA Admins

 ## Contributer License Agreement (CLA)